ilastik binaries are provided for Windows, Linux, and Mac at our download page.

 Note: The above script installs CPLEX directly into your ilastik installation.
 Once you’ve done that, you should not distribute your copy of ilastik to others, unless you have a license to distribute CPLEX.

-After a successful installation, the Automatic Tracking Workflow will appear on the Start-Screen of ilastik.
+After a successful installation, the Tracking with Learning Workflow will appear on the Start-Screen of ilastik.